xplosionmind/pise-notes.club/_notes/Introduction to Philosophy/The Mind-Body problem.md

 Imagine the whole population of China acting as neurons and the country as a huge replication of a brain: the whole country, thus the brain, can't have consciousness.
 We can't reduce mental processes to the mental level of neuronal triggers brains contain.

----

 Daniel Dennet believes that the whole nation of China actually thinks.
 He admits anything +++.

 Freedom can be explained with a deterministic system.
-Freedom and consciousness are precisely the outcome of evolution: *Freedom evolves* (2003) a book in which consciousness and freedom must be considered as an outcome of our evolution
+Freedom and consciousness are precisely the outcome of evolution: <cite>Freedom evolves</cite> (2003) a book in which consciousness and freedom must be considered as an outcome of our evolution

----

 <br>